btfacrm/common-devops/README.md

 - Separation of roles: Security Manager configures the KeyVault, and DevOps engeniers responsible of service configuration.
 - Integration testing with Mulesoft Blackbox Automated Testing (BDD tool), say goodby to postman or manual human QA test.
 - Works great with free personal or enterprise github accounts, with private or public repositories
-- Ready to use for Cloudhub 1 and GovCloud, Cloudhub 2 is coming.
+- Ready to use for Cloudhub 1, GovCloud abd Cloudhub 2 is coming.
 The current baseline makes easy extensible for runtime fabric or docker images

-## Pipeline resources
+## Required resources

-Next is the list with the resources required by the pipeline:
+Next is the list with the resources required by the CICD pipeline:

-- Azure Keyvault: A KeyVualt to store all secrets required by services and pipeline
+- Azure Keyvault: A KeyVualt to store all secrets required by services and pipeline.
-- Github respository: mulesoft-configurations.
-Configuration repository for services
+- Github respository: common-configurations.
+Repository to handle the configuration for all services.
-- Github respository: mulesoft-pipeline.
-Reusable workflows and actions (this repository)
 - Github Gist: A Gist to store to code badges: code coverage, test unit, etc.
-- Github Secrets: Secrets stored in Github that allows the connection with Azure Keyvault and Gist
+- Github Secrets: Secrets stored in Github that allows the connection with Azure Keyvault and Gist.

+## Installation

+Update the default organization "jpontdia" to the new one in all files, run a find and replace.

 ## Azure KeyVault